TheoViel/kaggle_birdclef2024/README.md

 3. Generate the associated pseudo-labels using `notebooks/Inference_v2.ipynb`
 4. Train second level models using `bash train_2.sh`
     - Make sure to update the configs in `src/main_cnn_2.py` and `src/main_vit_2.py` to use the experiments from step 2.
-    - `bash crop_train.sh` will train the crop classification model
+5. Upload your weights to Kaggle, fork and run the [inference kernel](https://www.kaggle.com/code/theoviel/birdclef-2024-inf-v2)
+    - Update the path to the models to your weights.

 ### Code structure

 If you wish to dive into the code, the repository naming should be straight-forward.
 Each function is documented.
-The structure is the following :
+The structure is the following:

 ```
 src